 Further information about ILR and settlement can be found here.

-All dependants of a Tier 1 Investor have to wait five years before they are eligible to apply for ILR.
+All dependants of an Investor have to wait five years before they are eligible to apply for ILR.

 If you wish to apply for ILR you must have had no more than 180 days’ absence from the UK during any rolling 12 month period during the applicable two, three or five year qualifying period.
 You are required to list your absences when applying for ILR and so you should retain a record of these.